 Fish & Chick, Shop 6, G/F, 25 New Praya, Kennedy Town, Hong Kong, +852 2974 0088

-British gastro-lounge Shoreditch is all about bringing a relaxed, urban-style eatery to the streets of Kennedy Town, while staying committed to serving local residents with quality offerings at wallet-friendly prices.
+British gastro-lounge, Shoreditch is all about bringing a relaxed, urban-style eatery to the streets of Kennedy Town, while staying committed to serving local residents with quality offerings at fair prices.
 Named after one of London’s districts, the British-inspired menu includes pub grub such as chicken wings and haggis, as well as larger offerings such as lamb meatballs and fish ‘n’ chips.
 The breezy, all-day venue transforms effortlessly into a cosy date-night destination, with trendy street art splashed across the walls and intimate two-tops.
 Grab a table by the open-fronted entrance to enjoy a spot of people-watching while noshing on grilled ox tongue salad, blue mussel linguine and Wicks Manor Farm pork belly served on a bed of smooth parsnip purée.

 Shoreditch, 18 Catchick Street, Kennedy Town, Hong Kong, +852 2242 3777